Commercial real estate marketing shares many of the same principles, strategies, and objectives as any other form of marketing.

 With Podium you can see online reviews from the most influential review sites, send business review invites via text message, and monitor new reviews as they go live — all resulting in increased local SEO and brand trust for your business.

 Quick Email Verification is an email address validation and cleaning service.

 Based on how you are sourcing your contacts to email, this can be an important step.
 It is especially important for companies/marketing professionals that buy lead lists or scrape contact information and are unsure of the quality of their emails they have acquired.

 If you have too many bounced emails, your risk your sender reputation.
 The higher your reputation, the higher your deliverability.

-If you’ve made it this far, hopefully, you’ve found something of use to apply to your CRE marketing mix!
+If you’ve made it this far, hopefully you’ve found something of use to apply to your CRE marketing strategy!
 Either way, check out our blog for more advice covering how to use Reonomy, marketing and sales tips, and general commercial real estate industry pieces.